 Mercado de Mariscos in Panama City

-On the first day after our crossing of the Panama channel we decide to relax, sleep long and the activity of the day is visiting the mercado de Mariscos with Lilian an Hanspeter.
+On the first day after our crossing of the Panama canal we decide to relax, sleep long and the activity of the day is visiting the mercado de Mariscos with Lilian an Hanspeter.

 There is a lot going on, and after having Ceviche and Fried fish we stroll through the Parque Cinta Costeira, where a concert for the youth is attracting a lot of people.

 Then it is getting serious, we have long lists of stuff that we plan to get done in Panama City.

 The broken notebook and the satellite telephone are at the beginning of the list, but soon we realize that we won`t get them fixed.